Manish9322/Monorepo/README.md

-# Monorepo Maestro
+# Monorepo

-Welcome to Monorepo Maestro, a Next.js 15 monorepo project built with Turborepo.
+Welcome to Monorepo, a Next.js 15 monorepo project built with Turborepo.
 This repository contains a suite of applications designed to work together seamlessly.

 ## What's inside?